 Cenderitide.
-Since acquiring our rights to cenderitide in 2006, we have incurred approximately \$24.4 million in expenses directly relating to the program through March 31, 2013.
-All development of cenderitide is on hold pending the results of our efforts to pursue strategic alternatives for the Company.
+Since acquiring our rights to cenderitide in 2006, we have incurred approximately \$19.9 million in expenses directly relating to the program through June 30, 2013.
+All development of cenderitide is on hold pending the results of our efforts to pursue strategic alternatives, including our planned merger with Capricor.
+Subject to our planned merger with Capricor, we expect that development of cenderitide will eventually continue by the combined company.

 CU-NP.
-Since acquiring our rights to CU-NP in June 2008, we have incurred a total of approximately \$0.7 million through March 31, 2013.
-All development of CU-NP is on hold pending the results of our efforts to pursue strategic alternatives for the Company.
+Since acquiring our rights to CU-NP in June 2008, we have incurred a total of approximately \$0.7 million through June 30, 2013.
+All development of CU-NP is on hold pending the results of our efforts to pursue strategic alternatives, including our planned merger with Capricor.
+Subject to our planned merger with Capricor, we expect that development of CU-NP will eventually continue by the combined company.

 Our expenditures on current and future clinical development programs, particularly our cenderitide program, are expected to be substantial, and to increase particularly in relation to our available capital resources.
+In addition, assuming we complete our planned merger with Capricor, the research and development expenditures of the resulting company will increase substantially with the addition of Capricor's R&D programs.
 However, these planned expenditures are subject to many uncertainties, including the results of clinical trials and whether we develop any of our drug candidates with a partner or independently.
 As a result of such uncertainties, we cannot predict with any significant degree of certainty the duration and completion costs of our research and development projects or whether, when and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
 The duration and cost of clinical trials may vary significantly over the life of a project as a result of unanticipated events arising during clinical development and a variety of factors, including:

-- · the number of trials and studies in a clinical program; - · the number of patients who participate in the trials; - · the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - · the duration of patient treatment and follow-up; - the costs of manufacturing our drug candidates; and - · the costs, requirements, timing of, and the ability to secure regulatory approvals.
+- the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - the costs of manufacturing our drug candidates; and - the costs, requirements, timing of, and the ability to secure regulatory approvals.

 Interest Income.
-Interest income for the three months ended March 31, 2013 and 2012 was approximately \$40 and \$244, respectively.
-This decrease in interest income over 2012 is due to lower interest rates earned on cash in bank accounts and lower average cash balances in 2013 than 2012 levels.
+Interest income for the three and six months ended June 30, 2013 and 2012 was approximately \$104, \$144, \$596 and \$840, respectively.
+This decrease in interest income in 2013 over the same periods in 2012 is primarily due to lower average cash balances in 2013 than 2012 levels.

 Collaboration Income.
-As a result of our February 2011 collaboration agreement with Medtronic pursuant to which Medtronic reimbursed us for R&D expenditures that we made in connection with our Phase 1 trial of cenderitide, we recognized income of \$0 and \$0.2 million for the three months ended March 31, 2013 and 2012, respectively.
-The decrease in collaboration income over 2012 is due to the fact that the collaboration with Medtronic occurred was completed by the first quarter of 2012 with no active collaborations during 2013.
+As a result of our February 2011 collaboration agreement with Medtronic pursuant to which Medtronic reimbursed us for R&D expenditures that we made in connection with our Phase 1 trial of cenderitide, we recognized income of \$0, \$0, \$0 and \$0.2 million for the three and six months ended June 30, 2013 and 2012, respectively.
 All amounts due under the agreement were paid as of February 2012 at which time the agreement expired.

 Interest Expense.
-Interest expense for the three months ended March 31, 2013 and 2012 were approximately \$0.01 million and \$0, respectively.
-This increase in interest expense of approximately \$0.01 million is due to the convertible notes issued in March 2013.
+Interest expense for the three and six months ended June 30, 2013 and 2012 were approximately \$0.1 million, \$0.1 million, \$0 and \$0, respectively.
+This increase in interest expense of approximately \$0.1 million is due to the convertible notes issued in March 2013.
 During 2012, there were no interest bearing notes outstanding.